moveit/moveit/moveit_plugins/moveit_ros_control_interface/README.md

 ## moveit_ros_control_interface::MoveItControllerManager
-This plugin intefaces a single ros_control-driven node in the namespace given in the `~ros_control_namespace` ROS parameter.
+This plugin interfaces a single ros_control-driven node in the namespace given in the `~ros_control_namespace` ROS parameter.
 It polls all controllers via the `list_controllers` service and passes their properties to MoveIt!.
 The polling is throttled to 1 Hertz.